A software solution

 DataSHIELD is an infrastructure and series of R packages that enables the remote and non-disclosive analysis of sensitive research data.
 Users are not required to have prior knowledge of R.

-Patricia Ryser-Welch leads a 3 hour workshop at the biennial conference that brings the R User Community of Europe together.
+Patricia Ryser-Welch lead a 3 hour workshop at the biennial conference that brings the R User Community of Europe together.
 The subject matter, Non-disclosive federated analysis in R, is at the heart of what DataSHIELD brings to researchers.
-Link
+Link to e-Rum website description, and to the Github where the workshop materials are found.

 DataSHIELD workshops June 2020:

-Two workshops have been arranged to cater for both beginner and advanced needs.
+Two workshops took place to cater for both beginner and advanced needs.
 More workshops will become available in the future subject to demand!

 What is DataSHIELD?